 Credibility is critical for every business endeavour.
 But it’s even more fundamental in an awards, grants or submission program where evaluating content is a central focus and where plagiarism is a threat to program credibility.

 And, unfortunately, it’s easier than ever for someone to steal content that is not theirs.

-We’ll help you cut down on the noise– all those extra tasks that need to be simplified and streamlined.
+Award Force awards management software helps you cut down on the noise– all those extra tasks that need to be simplified and streamlined.

 According to the World Health Organisation, 15% of the world population, roughly 1 billion people, live with disabilities.
 This is an incredibly large community of people that are easily excluded if an application does not consider them in their design.

 Award Force has been designed for all types of users, and that includes people with disabilities.

 This cartoon by @officeguycartoons.com recently floated around the “office” at Award Force (Slack 😊).
 Since we are a company that develops software to help organisations recognise excellence in their field, the cartoon was both apt and thought-provoking.